quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 Background context: For a modified agreement to be enforceable, it must involve new consideration.
 This means that the debtor must agree to do something additional or different from what was originally promised in the contract.
 The pre-existing duty rule states that promising to fulfill an obligation already existing does not count as new consideration.
 :p What is required for a modified agreement to pass the consideration test?
 ??x
 For a modified agreement to pass the consideration test, it must involve new consideration.
 This means that the debtor must agree to do something additional or different from what was originally promised in the contract.
-For example, if a debtor offers to pay $8,000 on May 31 instead of June 1 to settle a $10,000 debt, this constitutes new consideration because it involves performing an act that goes beyond the original obligation.
+For example, if a debtor offers to pay $8,000 on May 31 instead of June 1 to settle a$10,000 debt, this constitutes new consideration because it involves performing an act that goes beyond the original obligation.
 ```java
 // Example pseudocode for checking if there is valid consideration
 public boolean hasValidConsideration(Debt originalDebt, Offer modifiedOffer) {